 For text fields, Vault populates the field with the exact text you highlighted.
 For fields that support certain values based on existing records or controlled vocabulary, Vault populates the field only if you’ve highlighted an exact valid text match to the available values for that field.
 For example, if you’re trying to populate the Gender field, which supports Female and Male values, and you highlight “Woman” within the document, Vault adds a comment and maps it to the field without populating it, since there is no exact matching value.
 When this happens, Vault displays the highlighted term below the field in the panel for reference.
 You can manually add the applicable field value in the panel.

-Note: Moving or deleting a sticky comment annotation does not update or remove the mapped field value in the panel.
+Note: Moving or deleting an annotation info card does not update or remove the mapped field value in the panel.
 You must manually update the field.

 How to Highlight & Extract